- Foreign & Commonwealth Office, The Rt Hon Alistair Burt MP, The Rt Hon William Hague, and Mark Simmonds

 - Part of:

-- Counter-terrorism, Exports and inward investment, Conflict in fragile states, Falkland Islanders' right to self-determination, UK prosperity and security: Asia, Latin America and Africa Human rights internationally, Burma, Democratic Republic of Congo, Iran, Somalia, South Sudan, and Sudan
+- Counter-terrorism, Exports and inward investment, Conflict in fragile states, Falkland Islanders' right to self-determination, UK prosperity and security: Asia, Latin America and Africa Human rights internationally, Burma, Democratic Republic of the Congo, Iran, Somalia, South Sudan, and Sudan

 - 4 January 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 A look at the work of the Foreign Office and its embassies overseas this week.

 On the 1st January the UK took over the one year Presidency of the G8.
 The UK’s priorities for the G8 are to advance trade, to strengthening international tax standards and to improve the transparency and accountability of governments.